rewhowe/snapdragon/documentation/manual.md

 A simple loop must either use two parameters (start and end) or no parameters (an infinite loop unless manually broken).
 It follows the format `[optional parameters] 繰り返す`.

 If using two parameters, they must be either variables or numeric primitives.
 Note that variables should be numeric, but there is no safety check for this.
-The parameters must also use the particles から and まで to specify start and end, respectively, however the order does not matter.
+Floats will be cast to integers.
+The parameters must also use the particles から and まで to specify start and end (non-inclusive), respectively, however the order does not matter.
+To loop backwards, simply swap the start and end values.

 Example: